fredboudon/plantgl-jupyter/README.md

 ### Install with pip - inside conda env

-Jupyterlab < 3.0 requires nodejs.
+JupyterLab < 3.0 requires nodejs.
 In case it is not available on your system add `nodejs` to the `conda create` command.

 ```bash